 Given the photo is taken through a tinted (moving) car windscreen, it captures the unusual lighting very well (heavy snow followed not long after).

 It was taken by my partner Karen, who was on the trip.
-She doesn't claim to be a photographer at all (she designs and makes Bridal Jewellery) but she does like the GX200 a great deal.

 With the lens cap, the GX200 is just 45mm thick, fitting nicely into various coats/shirts of mine :-)